-Front-ends Linux PCs for SLiC have only one local account root.
-These are for usage of the DCS group only.
+Front-end Linux PCs for SLiC have only one local account root.
+These are to be accessed by the DCS group only.

-Front-ends Windows PCs for OPC have 1 local account with administration rights: compassdcs.
-This is for usage of the DCS group only.
+Front-end Windows PCs for OPC have 1 local account with administration rights: compassdcs.
+These are to be accessed by the DCS group only.

-3 DCS project visualization
+3 DCS Project Visualization

 The DCS project is running in the main computer pccompass07.
-During Run, a dcs login session (with old onl password) must be always opened, and the PVSS User Interface (UI) must be running.
+During the Run, a dcs login session (with old "onl" password) must be always open, and the PVSS User Interface (UI) must be running.